-Murderers creek unit 6 will continue to consume unburned fuel along the north aspects of the unit boundaries.
-The photos display light smoke from the Murderers Creek 6 unit viewed from Flagtail Lookout and an example of the terrain and fuel conditions where one may see smoke and flame.
-The white ash is where a downed log was consumed completely due to its lack of moisture.
-The log to the right is smoldering due to presence of moisture within it.
-As the hot and dry conditions continue, the log will continue to lose moisture and it will slowly burn up.
-As any smoldering fire is exposed to the sun and heat, that activity could increase.
+Smoldering fire is exposed to the sun and heat, this could increase activity.
 Potential for slight increases in flame length which would result in additional smoke creation is likely to occur.
+Individual and group tree torching inside the unit may occur under certain conditions.
+This may cause additional smoke and be visible from distances further away.
 The majority of unburned islands are well interior of the boundary of the unit.
 Mosaically burned areas along any boundaries (of all units) will be patrolled on a regular basis.
-Public can expect to see fire resources in the unit areas we've burned this spring.
+Public can expect to see fire resources in the unit areas burned this spring.

 For the safety of firefighters and the public, roads and areas of prescribed fire activity will be signed.
 Please avoid these areas so as not to interfere with ongoing operations.
 For safety, roads, trails and areas may need to close temporarily as firefighter operations are taking place.

 Smoky conditions may also reduce visibility to a level that would require additional temporary closures.
 During prescribed fire operations, there is potential for impacts to camping and hunting.
 Hunters are advised to plan ahead, for their safety they should not camp in or near an area of prescribed fire activity.